-SCE Safety Outage Alert: It's likely we will need to shut off your power in the next 4 hours due to wind-driven fire conditions in your area.
-Conditions could last through ^End Day of week^ ^morning /afternoon /evening^.
-We'll keep you updated and notify you again at the time of shutoff if we need to shut off your power.
-Weather could affect shutoff timing and wind-related outages may also occur.
-Thanks for your patience.
+SCE Safety Outage Update: High winds and fire conditions are forecasted in your area from Day of week morning/afternoon/evening through End Day of week morning/afternoon/evening.
+We may have to shut off your power to decrease risk of dangerous wildfires.
+We are working to reduce the number of customers affected.
+We'll keep you updated so you know whether your power will be shut off.
 Visit sce.com/psps for the latest information and availability of community resources.
 For downed power lines, call 911.
-View in more languages: www.sce.com/PSPSExpected Please reply with 1 to confirm receipt of this message.
+View in more languages: www.sce.com/PSPSUpdate Please reply with 1 to confirm receipt of this message.